Reyes rendering

 Reyes rendering is a computer software architecture used in 3D computer graphics to render photo-realistic images.
 It was developed in the mid-1980s by Loren Carpenter and Robert L. Cook at Lucasfilm's Computer Graphics Research Group, which is now Pixar.
 It was first used in 1982 to render images for the Genesis effect sequence in the movie Star Trek II: The Wrath of Khan.
-Pixar's RenderMan was one implementation of the Reyes algorithm, until its removal in 2016.
+Pixar's RenderMan was an implementation of the Reyes algorithm, It has been deprecated as of 2016 and removed as of RenderMan 21.
 According to the original paper describing the algorithm, the Reyes image rendering system is "An architecture for fast high-quality rendering of complex images."
 Reyes was proposed as a collection of algorithms and data processing systems.
 However, the terms "algorithm" and "architecture" have come to be used synonymously in this context and are used interchangeably in this article.

 Name

 Reyes is an acronym for Renders Everything You Ever Saw (the name is also a pun on Point Reyes, California, near where Lucasfilm was located) and is suggestive of processes connected with optical imaging systems.
 According to Robert L. Cook, Reyes is written with only the first letter capitalized, as it is in the 1987 Cook/Carpenter/Catmull SIGGRAPH paper.